-If during the course of the semester the field instructor feels that adequate progress is not being achieved, a meeting should be held with the field instructor, student, and faculty field liaison to review progress on the plan.
-A written statement summarizing student progress on the identified field performance problems should be prepared by the field instructor within one week of the joint meeting with copies submitted to the student and the faculty field liaison.
-Throughout the balance of the semester, the faculty field liaison should monitor the situation and provide whatever support is needed to assist the student and field instructor in helping the student achieve an adequate level of performance by the end of the semester.
+During the field placement, most problems are successfully resolved collaboratively between the field instructor and student during regular supervision.
+However, if during the course of the semester the field instructor and/or site supervisor identified problems or feels that adequate progress is not being achieved, a meeting/phone conference should be held with the field instructor, site supervisor as applicable, student, and faculty field liaison to review the concerns.
+A written statement summarizing the meeting and identified field performance problems should be prepared by the faculty field liaison within one week of the joint meeting, with copies submitted to the student, field instructor, and site supervisor as applicable.
+Throughout the balance of the semester, the faculty field liaison should monitor the situation and provide whatever support is needed to assist the student, field instructor, and site supervisor as applicable in helping the student achieve an adequate level of performance by the end of the semester.

-In order to demonstrate competency for each semester of field, students are expected to earn a score of three (3) or above on each of the nine Competencies in the field evaluation.
-The Competency score is based on the average of the scores earned on each related behaviors.
-If the student does not earn a score of three (3) or above on each of the nine Core Competencies, then the student may receive a grade of Non-Pass for the semester which is the equivalent of an F. The Pass or Non Pass grade for field is awarded by the faculty field liaison.
+In order to demonstrate competency for each semester of field, students are expected to earn a score of three (3) or above on each of the nine competencies in the field evaluation.
+The competency score is based on the average of the scores earned on each related behavior.
+First year students are expected to demonstrate competency on all Core Competencies and Related Behaviors, and second year students are expected to demonstrate competency on all Specialized Competencies and Related Behaviors.
+If the student does not earn a score of three (3) or above on each of the nine competencies, then the student may receive a grade of Non-Pass for the semester, which is the equivalent of an "F".
+The Pass or Non-Pass grade for field is awarded by the faculty field liaison.
 The Center for Social Work Education's policies for failure, withdrawal, and reinstatement apply to the field grade.

-Under certain circumstances when a student is not able to demonstrate competency in some areas, or when the student is experiencing non-academic issues that impact the ability to sustain the field placement, the field liaison, in conjunction with the Director or Assistant Director of Field Education, can give the student a Conditional Incomplete, which would place the student automatically on probation.
-Students placed on field probation receive the form for Incompletes signed by the Director/Assistant Director of Field Education outlining the specific performance deficits and the specific field competencies and fulfillment dates that need to be improved during the next semester of field placement.
+Under certain circumstances when a student is not able to demonstrate competency in some areas, or when the student is experiencing non-academic issues that impact their ability to sustain the field placement, the field liaison, in conjunction with the Director or Assistant Director of Field

+Education, can give the student a Conditional Incomplete, which would place the student automatically on probation.
+Students with a Conditional Incomplete receive a letter from the Director or Assistant Director of Field Education outlining the specific performance deficits and the specific field competencies and fulfillment dates that need to be improved during the next semester of field placement.
 If the student does not show improvement in the identified areas by the specified dates, they may fail field for the entire year, which will result in dismissal from the program.
 In order to reapply, the student must submit relevant documentation of their resolution of the identified problems.
-The Director/Assistant Director of Field Education assesses the student's readiness for fieldwork for final disposition.
-The student can only enter the field practicum and co-requisite practice course in the fall semester.
+The Director or Assistant Director of Field Education assesses the student's readiness for fieldwork for final disposition.

-Many students can expect to be drug tested during the interview process at their placement sites.
+Many students can expect to be drug tested during the interview process at their placement site.
 Some sites may also require random drug screenings throughout the placement.
-Should a student test positive for drugs when screened, the student will be terminated from the placement and dismissed from the program.
-The Center for Social Work Education's academic policies for failure, dismissal, withdrawal, and reinstatement also apply to the field grade.
+Should a student test positive for drugs when screened for any reason, the student may be terminated from the placement and dismissed from the program.
+The Center for Social Work Education's policies for failure, dismissal, withdrawal, and reinstatement apply to the field failure.